How will my husband's property be divided without a will?

 Answer:

-3. The issue from the marriage with the surviving spouse shall not be entitled to receive a portion of the property.
+3. The daughter from the current marriage will not receive a portion of the property.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.